weaviate/Verba/README.md

 > If you're using Docker, modify the Dockerfile accordingly

-# Quickstart: Deploy with pip
+# How to deploy with pip

 `Python >=3.10.0`